-Place Partnership Limited (PPL) is a single asset management company co-owned by West Mercia Police, Warwickshire Police, Worcestershire County Council, Hereford & Worcester Fire Authority, Redditch Borough Council and Worcester City Council that commenced business on 1 September 2015.
+Place Partnership Limited (PPL) is a single asset management company co-owned by West Mercia Police, Warwickshire Police, Worcestershire County Council and Hereford & Worcester Fire Authority that commenced business on 1 September 2015.
 Each party has equal shares and equal voting rights.
 PPL has been classified as a Joint Operation, because there is joint control and the activity of the arrangement is primarily to provide services to the parties within the parties' boundaries.
-With effect from 1 April 2019, Redditch Borough Council and Worcester City Council have ceased to be shareholders of PPL; West Mercia's share of assets and liabilities (including pensions) will be revised in 2019/20 to reflect this change.
-In 2018/19, the operating costs for West Mercia Police were £8.095m (£8.245m in 2017/18) and this is reflected in the CIES.
+With effect from 1 April 2019, Redditch Borough Council and Worcester City Council ceased to be shareholders of PPL; West Mercia's share of assets and liabilities (including pensions) was revised in 2019/20 to reflect this change.
+In 2019/20, the operating costs for West Mercia Police were £8.197m (£8.095m in 2018/19) and this is reflected in the CIES.
 PPL has not been fully consolidated into West Mercia Police's Accounts as a Joint Operation, because there is no material difference to the costs already reflected.